MASD-Project/dogen/README.md

   Models available
   [here](https://github.com/MASD-Project/csharp_ref_impl/tree/master/Src/CSharpRefImpl.Models).

-These are designed to give you a feel for how the generated code will look like, and they attempt to exercise all of Dogen's functionality.
+These are intended to give you a feel for how the generated code will look like, and they attempt to exercise all of Dogen's functionality.
 Note that these reference products still use older codecs rather than org-model.